q-pratz-chem/q-pratz-chem.github.io/_tabs/education.md

 - Summer internship on Software Framework for Electronic Structure for Molecules and Solids at Virginia Tech, USA.
 (05/2019-07/2019)
   Supervisor: Prof. Edward Valeev

-- Summer internship on Implicit Inclusion of Iterative Triples Correction on Coupled Cluster Theory at IIT Bombaby, India.
+- Summer internship on Implicit Inclusion of Iterative Triples Correction on Coupled Cluster Theory at IIT Bombay, India.
 (05/2018-07/2018)
   Supervisor: Dr. Rahul Maitra

 - Summer internship on Developing Novel Materials based on Ice Templating and Emulsion Templating at NCL, Pune, India.
 (05/2017-07/2017)
-  Supervisor: Dr. Guruswwamy Kumarswamy
+  Supervisor: Dr. Guruswamy Kumarswamy